pabryan/amsi_ws_2018/README.md

-# amsi_ws_2018
+# AMSI Winter School 2018: Comparison Geometry

-Materials for AMSI Winter School 2018
+Here are materials for lectures on Comparison Geometry for the AMSI Winter School 2018.
+Included are a course summary, lecturer biography and lecture notes.